toddsellon/SpaceCraft/README.md

 * outsider (Spawns on a different planet than the player)
 * scavenger (Uses a grinder rather than drilling to aquire resources (not implemented yet))
-* grounded (Does not build flying units (untested)) More to come!
+* grounded (Does not build flying units (untested))
+* static (Only builds static prefabs)
+* nobuild (Does not build new prefabs and just does the best it can with existing prefabs)
+* spawned (Is considered already spawned by SpaceCraft and therefore does not create a planet pod for this Faction) More to come!

 # Command Line Interface